larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 nano /etc/bluetooth/main.conf
 ```

+Find & Uncomment FastConnectable and change 'false' to 'true':

 ```conf
 # Permanently enables the Fast Connectable setting for adapters that
 # support it.
 When enabled other devices can connect faster to us,